Best Of17 min read

 A2 Hosting

-A2 Hosting doesn't get as much headline attention as Kinsta or WP Engine, but it's been quietly delivering solid reseller hosting for agencies since 2003.
-That's over 20 years of institutional knowledge in a space where most flashy startups flame out in five.
-The Turbo Servers (their LiteSpeed-based option) offer genuinely impressive speed improvements over standard shared hosting.
-For agencies that need reseller flexibility without the complexity of cloud configuration, A2 is worth a serious look.
+A2 Hosting doesn't get the spotlight of Kinsta or WP Engine, but it's been delivering solid reseller hosting since 2003.
+That's over two decades of experience in a space where most flashy startups fade away.
+The Turbo Servers with LiteSpeed deliver real speed improvements over standard shared hosting.
+For agencies that need reseller flexibility without cloud configuration complexity, A2 is worth considering seriously.

-The reseller plans include WHM/cPanel access, unlimited cPanel accounts, and free WHMCS billing software — which is a meaningful cost saving (WHMCS alone runs $20+/mo, so at the entry reseller price point, you're basically getting your billing infrastructure covered).
+The reseller plans include WHM/cPanel access, unlimited cPanel accounts, and free WHMCS billing software.
+That last part is huge — WHMCS normally costs $20+/mo, so you're basically getting your entire billing system covered at the entry reseller price point.

 Key Features